wwzll123/ESM-DBP/README.md

 - Linux system (suggested CentOS 7)

 # Installation:
+- 1.Download the source code in this
-- Download the models of ESM-DBP at https://huggingface.co/zengwenwu/ESM-DBP.
+- 2.Download the models of ESM-DBP at https://huggingface.co/zengwenwu/ESM-DBP.

  # Running
 - Enter the following command lines on Linux System.